What makes sexual sin such a big deal?

 Romans 13:13–14 outlines the life God desires us to live: “Let us behave decently, as in the daytime, not in carousing and drunkenness, not in sexual immorality and debauchery, not in dissension and jealousy.
 Rather, clothe yourselves with the Lord Jesus Christ, and do not think about how to gratify the desires of the flesh.”
 Sexual sin is one more way people gratify the flesh rather than walk in the Spirit (Galatians 5:16).
 Jesus said that the “pure in heart” will “see God” (Matthew 5:8).
 Unrepentant sexual sin defiles the heart, making it impossible to experience the power of the Holy Spirit in our lives.
 If we wish to be pure in heart, we cannot engage in sexual sin.

-Recommended Resources: Undefiled: Redemption from Sexual Sin, Restoration for Broken Relationships by Harry Schaumburg and Logos Bible Software.
+Recommended Resource: Undefiled: Redemption from Sexual Sin, Restoration for Broken Relationships by Harry Schaumburg

 What does the Bible say about oral sex?